The Tragically Short Life Of Stuart Sutcliffe, The ‘Fifth Beatle’ Who Died At The Age Of 21

 Astrid Kirchherr / Ginzburg Fine ArtsStuart Sutcliffe (center) posing with his bandmates in Hamburg, Germany.

-It was there that he met his fiancée, German photographer Astrid Kirchherr.
-Their relationship reportedly caused tension with his other bandmates, who were jealous that Kirchherr had fallen for Sutcliffe over them.
+It was there that Stuart Sutcliffe met his fiancée, German photographer Astrid Kirchherr.
+Though she barely spoke English at the time, and though Sutcliffe knew very little German, they fell deeply in love.
+Their relationship reportedly caused tension with Sutcliffe’s bandmates, who were jealous that Kirchherr had fallen for Sutcliffe over them.

 Indeed, while Sutcliffe was less musically talented than his bandmates, his looks and sense of style made him popular with their fans.
 It’s said that when Sutcliffe stepped forward to perform “Love Me Tender” during the group’s earliest performances, he received more cheers from the crowd than the other Beatles.